 Acropolis of Lindos | Rhodes | A Natural Citadel of Knights

-The acropolis rising above the modern town of Lindos, is a natural citadel, fortified between 800 BC and 200 BC by the Greeks, the Romans, the Byzantines, the Knights of St. John and the Ottomans.
+The Acropolis of Lindos and the Citadel of the Knights, rising above the modern town of Lindos, is a natural citadel, fortified between 800 BC and 200 BC by the Greeks, the Romans, the Byzantines, the Knights of St. John and the Ottomans.

 The old city of Lindos was founded by the Dorians.
 By the 8th century, it was a major trading center, but its importance declined in the 5th century after the foundation of the city of Rhodes.

-On the acropolis of Lindos today, parts of the following can be seen:
+On the Acropolis at Lindos today, parts of the following can be seen:

 1) The Doric Temple of Athena, dating from 300 BC, built on the site of an older temple.
 Inside the temple is the offerings table and the base of the statue of Athena.